10 Ursae Majoris

 10 Ursae Majoris is a binary star system in the northern constellation of Lynx.
 It is visible to the naked eye as a faint star with a combined apparent visual magnitude of 3.960.
 This system is fairly close to the Sun, at 16.1 pc away from Earth.
 It is the third-brightest object in Lynx.
-Originally in the neighbouring constellation Ursa Major, it became part of Lynx with the official laying down of the constellation borders.
+John Flamsteed, England’s first Astronomer Royal, wrongly catalogued this star as part of Ursa Major, hence its designation.
 The system is moving further from the Earth with a heliocentric radial velocity of 26.4 km/s.
 It is a probable member of the Hyades supercluster.